indexmod/archive/edit.md

 ## Writing charachter by charachter

-The aim of Indexmod Encyclopedia to simplify wiki syntax for a pretty and light format.
-Following checklist explains few steps of creating and editing beautiful articles in Indexmod Encyclopedia.
+The aim of Indexmod blockchainpedia to simplify wiki syntax for a pretty and light format.
+Following checklist explains few steps of creating and editing beautiful articles in blockchainpedia.

 ## Markdown